 ...and you do that for all of the

 ...and lastly you multiply all of those likelihoods together.
 That's the likelihood of the data given this line.

-calculate a new likelihood of the data...
-Is Obese Is Not Obese 🗕 🔒 🚳 🗤
+Then you shift the line and calculate a new likelihood of the data...